 Tip: The left pocket (the one with the Rank) comes with stitching for a pen compartment.
 The first time a Rank is earned (Scout Rank), if you choose to use a local patch sewing service, the seamstress may ask if you would like the pen compartment seam removed.
 If you have the seam removed, it is easier to center and sew the (often frequently replaced) Rank patches on.
 There is typically an extra charge of a few dollars for this.

-Most temporary awards are worn on the right pocket (or, if they come with a button hook, tucked under the flap of either pocket).
+Most temporary awards are worn on the right pocket (or, if they come with a buttonhole loop, hooked over the button and tucked under the flap of either pocket).
 However, this means that a scout typically can only display one temporary award at a time.
-Additional awards may be sewn onto the back of the Scout’s merit badge sash.
+Additional awards may be sewn onto the back of the scout’s merit badge sash.

-There are two optional exceptions that Troop 28 accepts (however, patch sewing services will not honor requests for unsanctioned placement):
+There are two optional placements that Troop 28 accepts.
+We are not aware of any circumstances where a scout has been called out for incorrect patch placement; however, patch sewing services may not honor requests for unsanctioned placement):

 - The Firem’n Chit and Totin’ Chip awards are both shaped like pocket flaps.
 The BSA says that even though they look like pocket flaps, these awards should still be sewn on the center of the pocket.
-Many scouts nationwide wear these patches on the pocket flaps.
+Many scouts nationwide wear these patches on the right pocket flap.

 - Many Troop 28 scouts and adult leaders wear their Polar Bear award on their right sleeve.
 This facilitates the addition of “snowflake” stars which are awarded for additional nights spent camping in cold weather (under 32 degrees overnight).
 One former Troop 28 Scoutmaster has over 50 snowflakes on his Polar Bear patch!